thoughtbot/form_props/README.md

 if you wish.

 ## Flexibility
-FormProps is only concerned about attributes, the designer can focus on tag structure and stay longer in HTML land.
+form_props is only concerned about attributes, the designer can focus on tag structure and stay longer in HTML land.
 For example, you can decide to nest an input inside a label.